A simple guide to your mortgage statement

 If you don’t have a repayment strategy in place to repay the mortgage balance at the end of the term, you should contact us as soon as possible to discuss your options before your mortgage comes to an end.

-If you already have a repayment strategy, please make sure you regularly check that it’s still appropriate.
+If you already have a repayment strategy, make sure you regularly check it’s still appropriate.

 Can I let out my house if I have a mortgage?